wildstang/2022_scouting_data/README.md

 ## Thanks

 Thank you to all the scouters who contributed to this data.
 Our scouters spent countless hours in the stands and collected the vital data to achieve our two blue banners.
-We successfully scouted 1653 match-teams, that is 99.8% of qualification matches across our 3 events.
+We successfully scouted 1653 match-teams, that is 99.8% of qualification matches across our 3 official events.